mrf-r/hwPanelEmulator/README.md

 # TODO:
 - primary:
+    - portaudio watchdog for restarting on critical drops.
+        - Reaktor-like switch?
     - makefile to split build process
         - integration process with instruction
     - COORDINATES AND SCALES ARE MESS